13 of the World’s Smallest Dog Breeds

 Is tiny the same as teacup?

-Our list includes tiny dog breeds weighing approximately six to 14 pounds.
+Our list includes small dog breeds weighing approximately six to 14 pounds.
 While we can’t deny teacup breeds are super cute, these pups usually weigh only four pounds and are not recognized by the American Kennel Club (AKC).
 The AKC states, “This is not an actual size classification and is usually attained through breeding runts.
 So-called teacup dogs often come with a host of health problems.”
 These include hypoglycemia, respiratory issues, heart defects, and digestive problems, just to name a few.
 Plus, they’re so fragile and tiny that you have to be on high alert as a pet parent to prevent injury.

-This adorable little breed packs a lot of cute attributes into its eight- to 12-pound body.
+This adorable small dog breed packs a lot of cute attributes into its eight- to 12-pound body.
 Its trademark black muzzle and whiskers give it a distinguished beard highlighted by big, soulful eyes.
 While adults and children alike are drawn to the irresistible cuteness, the Brussels griffon isn’t a good choice for the rambunctious nature of younger children, but that doesn’t mean it prefers solitude.
 Quite the opposite, they tend to stick close to their owner and are not fans of being left alone for long periods of time.

 If you’re a Star Wars fan, you may be tempted to name this little charming and energetic furbaby after your favorite Wookiee or Ewok.
 Their tiny ten-pound frame is large and in charge when it comes to playtime.
-In fact, these pups may have more energy than the small children they live with, making them a fun family addition.
+In fact, these pups may have more energy than the small children they live with, making this small dog breed a fun family addition.
 They’re also friendly with other critters, but because one of their favorite pastimes is chasing and hunting pests, like rodents, it’s not a good idea to have a hamster or gerbil for a roommate.
 Here are more of the best dog breeds for kids.

 Toy fox terrier

-These super affectionate tiny dog breeds aren’t spaniels at all (which are traditionally bred to be gun dogs).
+These super affectionate small dog breeds aren’t spaniels at all (which are traditionally bred to be gun dogs).
 In fact, instead of fetching fallen prey, they prefer to pursue love.
 According to the AKC, spaniel, in this case, refers to epagneul, a term used in the Middle Ages to describe a companion dog and comforter loved by the women of European and Asian courts.
 As the name suggests, the breed originated in Tibet; the dogs even perched atop the walls of the Tibetan monasteries keeping watch.
 Nowadays, they’re easy to train and take delight in showing off their tricks and skills.
 Check out how 11 more popular dog breeds got their names.

 Coton de Tulear